Angular2Guy/Angular2AndJavaEE/README.md

 Retirement announcement
 -----------
 This project is now 9 years old and the technology has moved on.
-Jakarta EE projects are now legacy they have been moved to Angular or will never be moved.
+Jakarta EE projects are now legacy and they have been moved to Angular or will never be moved.
 The purpose of this project no longer exists.
-I will try to update to Angular 21 and after that the project will be archived.
+The Angular 21 update is done.
+When Angular 22 is released the project will be archived.
 If anybody still needs it, I suggest to fork it.

 Update